bparanj/crystal/electronics/zettel/capacitor.md

 the maximum amount that something can contain.

-A capacitor's capacity (more commonly called "capacitance") has a few definitions:
+A capacitor's capacity (called "capacitance") has a few definitions:

 1. Definition: